How To Select Good Translation Partners?

 Step 6 – Have a backup plan

 In some cases, the translation partner you are planning on working with might not meet the deadlines or the quality is not good enough.
 To make sure the translation is ready on schedule for your company’s business plan, having a backup plan is essential.
-It can be another translation partner on your selecting list that can be available to handle the project on short notice.
+It can be another translation partner on your selection list that can be available to handle the project on short notice.